RAprogramm/masterror/README.md

   - `serde_json` (JSON details)
   - `openapi` (schemas via `utoipa`)
   - `sqlx`, `reqwest`, `redis`, `validator`, `config`, `tokio`, `multipart` (error conversions)
-- **Clean wire contract.** A small `ErrorResponse { status, message, details? }` payload for HTTP, with optional OpenAPI schema.
-No leaking of internal sources into the response.
+- **Clean wire contract.** A small `ErrorResponse { status, code, message, details?, retry?, www_authenticate? }` payload for HTTP, with optional OpenAPI schema.
+No leaking of internal sources.
 - **One log at the boundary.** Use `tracing` once when converting to HTTP, avoiding duplicate logs and keeping fields stable (`kind`, `status`, `message`).
 - **Less boilerplate.** Built-in `From<...>` conversions for common libs and a compact prelude for handler signatures.
 - **Consistent across a workspace.** Share the same error surface between services and crates, making clients and tests simpler.

+> *Since v0.3.0: stable AppCode enum and extended ErrorResponse with retry/authentication metadata*

 ---